 You will also notice that investors were rewarded for taking on more stocks and more risk.

-Check out the GIC rates at EQ Bank.
-There are 6 terms with rates at 5.0% or higher.
+Check out the GIC rates at EQ Bank

 If your time horizon for a pot of money is under 3 years, you should definitely be in cash and GICs or ultra-short bonds.